Brown Gibbons Lang & Company: Notable deals

 Gibbons has run as a Republican in the 2018 United States Senate election in Ohio and the 2022 United States Senate election in Ohio.
 During his run in 2022, The Cincinnati Enquirer reported that Gibbons held a $2.8 million stake in Lordstown Motors and later BGL advised it on a reverse merger with a special-purpose acquisition company (SPAC) named DiamondPeak Holdings to became listed on the NASDAQ stock exchange on October 23, 2020.
 The stock crash months later amid a federal investigation of exaggerated order claims to investors and concerns about business viability.
 Experts stated Gibbon's role was conflict of interest as he had incentive to make Lordstown Motors go public otherwise he could potentially be left holding illiquid private stock.
 Gibbons stated he believed there was no conflict of interest and downplayed his work with Lordstown Motors saying he acquired the stake during an earlier round of financing.
 He also stated he was out of the picture by the time Lordstown Motors decided to pursue the SPAC merger but this was contradicted by a Lordstown Motors SEC filing in late 2020 that stated it hired BGL to serve as its financial advisor regarding the SPAC merger.

 Other notable deals BGL were involved in include the sale of Ben Venue Laboratories to Boehringer Ingelheim, the sale of Realty One to Insignia Financial Group and the redevelopment of the Glenn Research Center.
+In February 2026, BGL announced the sale of Velocity Maintenance Solutions (VMS), a Maintenance, Repair, and Overhaul services provider to Bombardier Inc. via its US subsidiary Learjet for an undisclosed sum.